-My Method for Assessing Network Effects (2 of 2) (Tech Strategy – Daily Article)
+My Checklist for Assessing Network Effects (2 of 3) (Tech Strategy)

 In Part 1, I laid out nfx’s 16 network effects.
 Which is a pretty useable framework.
 And I agree with about half of them (which is pretty high for me).

 In Part 2, I want to lay out how I take apart network effects.
-And it starts with rejecting the graphic below on the left.
-This is how network effects (i.e., demand-side economies of scale) are usually visualized.
+And it starts with rejecting the graphic below.
+This is how network effects (i.e., demand-side economies of scale) are often presented.

-People get excited about the exponential curve.
-And NFX’s curve has somewhat of the same character.
+But then you hear the analogy that network effects are “demand side economies of scale”.
+And you see the graphic on the left.
+Where people get excited about the exponential curve.
+And NFX’s curve (below) has somewhat of the same character.
 Its “typical marketplace” has an exponential shape.

-The graphic I use for network effects is this:
+Here’s the graphic I use for network effects:

 Note the carefully chosen words in the headline.
 For network effects, I always start with this question: